 On December 29, 2022, the Company acquired OrangeData S.A. ("Yacaré"), an Argentina-based payment service provider that enables customers to transact at merchant locations using QR codes.
 Yacaré is included within the Acceptance segment and enhances the Company's instant payment transaction capabilities.
 On September 1, 2022, the Company acquired NexTable, Inc. ("NexTable"), a provider of cloud-based reservation and table management solutions for restaurants.
 NexTable is included within the Acceptance segment and expands the Company's end-to-end restaurant solutions.
 On June 1, 2022, the Company acquired The LR2 Group, LLC ("City POS"), an independent sales organization that promotes payment processing services and facilitates the sale of POS equipment for merchants.
 City POS is included within the Acceptance segment and expands the Company's merchant services business.
 The Company acquired these businesses for an aggregate purchase price of \$44 million, including earn-out provisions estimated at a fair value of \$6 million (see Note 7).
 The allocation of purchase price for these acquisitions resulted in the recognition of identifiable intangible assets of \$23 million, goodwill of \$22 million and other net assumed liabilities of \$1 million.
 The purchase price allocations for the CityPOS and NexTable acquisitions were finalized in the third and fourth quarters of 2022, respectively.
-The allocation of the purchase price for Yacaré is preliminary and is subject to further adjustment.
+The purchase price allocation for the Yacaré acquisition was finalized in the second quarter of 2023.
+Measurement period adjustments did not have a material impact on the Company's consolidated statements of income.
 Goodwill for these acquisitions, of which \$17 million is deductible for tax purposes, is primarily attributed to the value created by expanding the reach of the Company's payment solutions and enhancing omnichannel capabilities.